 If it's performing adequately, you can run user tests and see why it isn't doing better.
-From this research, your UX designer can then improve the site for you based on real customers wants and needs.
+From this research, your UX designer can improve the site based on real customers desires and needs.

 No 'About' page worth its salt would avoid the obligatory 'famous person quote'.
 So here's it is.
 As Steve Jobs said, "Design isn't just how it looks or feels.
 Design is how it works".
 If you want a project to reach it's maximum potential, then the pay for a professional with (years of experience) to do that for you suddenly doesn't seem like such a stretch.

 However, every professional needs a hobby.
 Here's mine:

 I also play steel drums in a local Gloucestershire band.
 You can enjoy the songs on Youtube or hire us for any gig, any size, big or small.
 Pandemonium Steel Band is always happy to perform, so get in touch!